 Printers and Copiers

 Printers and copiers are some of the most difficult pieces of electronic equipment to dispose of because of their generally large size.
-Believe it or not, e-recycling companies will take them off your hands to prevent them from taking up storage space.
+Believe it or not, e-waste recycling companies will take them off your hands to prevent them from taking up storage space.

 Keyboards and Mice

 Although they’re primarily plastic, disposing of keyboards and mice with your regular trash still isn’t the best idea.
-Find a collection bin or contact an e-recycling facility to properly dispose of your mice, keyboards, and other electronic peripherals.
+Find a collection bin, drop off the items, or contact an e-waste recycling facility to properly dispose of your mice, keyboards, and other electronic peripherals.

 Knowing the five common types of e-waste you should recycle can help you make the best decision when it comes to disposing of obsolete or damaged electronic equipment.
 We’re here to help you!
-Check out Evergreen IT Solutions online for more information regarding e-recycling.
+Contact Evergreen IT Solutions online for more information regarding e-recycling.